microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## FHIR Search methods
 When doing a search on a FHIR server, the initial target for the query can be any of the following:

-+ A Resource type
 + A specific Resource instance
++ A set of Resource instances
 + A specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html)
 + All Resources on a FHIR server (e.g., querying against a search parameter shared by all Resources)

 The simplest way to execute a search in FHIR is to send a `GET` API request.
-For example, if you want to pull all `Patient` Resource instances in the FHIR server database, you could query for the `Patient` Resource type.
+For example, if you query for the `Patient` Resource type alone, you will retrieve all `Patient` Resource instances in the FHIR server database.

 ```azurecli
 GET {{FHIR_URL}}/Patient